ROCm-LS/hipCIM/docs/installation/installation.rst

       [Warning] Loading image('oxford.tif') with a slow-path.
 The pixel format of the loaded image would be RGBA (4 channels) instead of RGB! cuda

+.. _source-build:

 Building hipCIM from source
 ****************************

 To build hipCIM from source, follow the steps given in this section.
-This installation method should be used by hipCIM developers.
+This installation method should be used by hipCIM developers. hipCIM users should use the :ref:`install-package`

 1. Set up the Docker image

-   Use the ROCm docker image from dockerhub:
+   Use the ROCm Docker image from Dockerhub:

    .. code-block:: shell